The Turkey Real Estate Guide: How to Purchase a Property in Turkey

 The title deed fee on real estate in Turkey is paid after scheduling an appointment at the land registry before the title deed transfer commences.

 That’s definitely something to keep in mind.
-For a $200,000 property, you’re looking at $16,000 in fees, for example.
+For a US$200,000 property, you’re looking at US$16,000 in fees, for example.

 What’s What: Turkey Real Estate VAT

-You do NOT have to pay VAT when:
+You do not have to pay VAT when:

-- You are the first owner of a house or an apartment in a new project, or
+- You are the first owner of a house or an apartment in a new project or

 - You are buying from an individual whose livelihood isn’t selling properties.